 - Excellerated tire tread wear

 All that is to say, if you are driving with low tire pressure, you should be on your way to a mechanic for free tire inflation.
 Consider checking your tire pressure each month to ensure that it is not getting too low.
+Here is our quick guide on finding information about your tires—including recommended pressure.

 Can You Drive with a Flat Tire?